by KJ Marshall

 “We’re gonna go to jail now, dumbass.”

-“Nah, he doesn’t know it was a true story.”
+“Nah, he doesn’t know it was a true story.
+Besides, his body now rests in the discarded bowels of most of Rebuttal.”

 “That’s cool.
 I still can’t believe you murdered a guy.”